akarelas/big-bug/README.md

 (using `Mojo::Base -strict, -async_await`), and even then the bug didn't manifest itself either (though not sure I tried it well enough).

-I believe this is one of the strangest, weirdest bugs of all time, because it requires all of the above weird (or less weird) components for it to manifest.
+I believe this is one of the strangest, weirdest bugs of all time, because it requires all of the above components for it to manifest.